Medical device design: Requirements for testing

-Class III devices with predicates (devices with a substantial equivalent device already on the market) are reclassified as class I or II devices.
+Class III devices with predicates (devices with a substantially equivalent device already on the market) are reclassified as class I or II devices.
 This is done through a 513(g) pathway.
 Class III devices reclassified as a class I or II, are then subject to less stringent testing requirements.
 As reclassified class II devices they would require a PMN (501[k]) process, not the PMA process.

 Regulatory Controls

 General Controls

 General controls include provisions that relate to: